KiLJ4EdeN/seaborn_tutorial/README.md

 # seaborn_tutorial
-Jupyter Examples of Seaborn Plots.
+Jupyter Examples of a Wide Range Of Seaborn Plots.